 The dimensions of global arrays must be constant expressions.
 The dimensions of local arrays can be set by variables or calculated expressions.
-Simple variables (not arrays) can be initialised to constants when they are declared.
-The initialising expression may not include variables or function calls.
-Uninitialised numeric variables are set to 0, uninitialised strings are empty.
+Simple variables (not arrays) can be initialised to constants when they are declared, but not by expressions using variables or function calls.
+Uninitialised numeric variables are set to 0, strings are set empty.

-'''

-var Sam%:=3+2, jim := 2.3214, sally$ := "My name is \"Sally\"";
+var Sam%:=3+2, jim := 2.3214, sally\$ := "My name is \"Sally\"";

-'''